StevenWenzel32/Knight-and-Slime-Platformer/README.md

 Link to executable v0.0.1: https://drive.google.com/file/d/1m21GFqZlXAZ-XsMteQyVSr7cBRSMYPUP/view?usp=sharing

 My current goal while I have free time is to make a level every week.
-I will also try to update this build link every week with the new levels (probably on fridays), for my loyal game testers.
-If you encounter any bugs feel free to let me know at my dev email: onceaknight611@gmail.com or at my discord: onceaknight
+I will also try to update this build link every week with the new levels (probably on Fridays, for my loyal game testers).
+If you encounter any bugs (or want to share any ideas for expansion or level designs) feel free to let me know at my dev email: onceaknight611@gmail.com or at my discord: onceaknight

-Link to demo video of v0.0.1: https://drive.google.com/file/d/1bpuz1WCvNb4yPK0JK__P0Rkk7dMU9KpM/view?usp=drive_link
+Link to demo video of v0.0.1: https://drive.google.com/file/d/1bpuz1WCvNb4yPK0JK__P0Rkk7dMU9KpM/view?usp=drive_link I plan to pretty much never update this video until the game is published (had to make it for my class)

 I made this game by myself so there are no team contributions to record.